Guilherme-Jardim/CURRICULUM/README.md

 ## Customization

-- Edit the pages in the pages directory to create your curriculum content.
+- Edit the page in the app directory to create your curriculum content.
 - Customize the styling using a Tailwind CSS.
 - Add your personal information, work experience, education, and other relevant details.